Dynamic lists

 List behavior

-• List items shown in the dynamic list are recorded as the same numeric values of the items found in the source list.
-If “Blue” is number 3 in the source list, it will be reported as a 3 in the data export and other places of the software (even if it was displayed as the first item to the respondent in a dynamic list).
+• Items in a dynamic list are recorded using the same numeric values as the source list.
+If "Blue" is item 3 in the source list, it is recorded as 3 in the data export regardless of its display position.

-• Questions that will result in all items requiring a response will automatically be skipped.
+• Questions that would result in all items requiring a response are skipped automatically.
 For example:

-• If the list only has one item and is used in a required single select question, the single item is automatically chosen, and the question is not shown.
+• If a required single-select question has only one item, that item is selected automatically and the question is not shown.

-• Carry forward items selected by the respondent: if the respondent types in an answer, what they entered will display in the follow-up question.
+• Carry forward selected items: If the respondent typed an answer, what they entered appears in the follow-up.